Does Pet Insurance Cover Pregnancy? Does It Cost More?

 3. Eclampsia

 Eclampsia commonly occurs in nursing mothers when their litters are 1–4 weeks old.
 The condition refers to a life-threatening drop in blood calcium levels.
-This can be caused by the mother losing calcium as fetal skeletons were developing inside of her, producing milk, or not receiving proper nutrition necessary for pregnant or lactating mothers.
+This can be caused by the mother losing calcium as fetal skeletons were developing inside of her, producing milk, or not receiving the proper nutrition necessary for pregnant or lactating mothers.

 4. Pyometra